nuzhatfatima100/NYC-Taxi-Ridership-Time-Series-Analysis/README.md

 💼 **LinkedIn:** [Your LinkedIn](https://www.linkedin.com/in/yourprofile)
 📂 **GitHub:** [Your GitHub](https://github.com/yourusername)

-⭐ If you like this project, don’t forget to give it a **star** on GitHub! ⭐
+⭐ **If you like this project, don’t forget to give it a star on GitHub!** ⭐

+---